-Now, assuming it looks appealing (as it should) and you want to try it out for yourself, the best option is a copy of the Two-Player Game.
+Now, assuming it looks appealing (as it should) and you want to try it out for yourself, the best option is the Two-Player Game.
 It features iconic characters from Force Awakens (Rey, Poe Dameron, Kylo Ren, and Captain Phasma), two pre-built decks that are ideal for teaching the basic mechanics, cardboard tokens, and, of course, the rules.
 You simply open the box, grab a friend, family member, or stranger, and start playing.

 One thing to note about the Two-Player Game is that it contains 23-card “starter decks”, which means they are not legal for tournament play (where the minimum is 30-card decks).
 Starting with the decks in the Two-Player Game and then improving them with additional cards is a totally viable option, though, so even if you have your eyes set on tournament play it is not a wasted purchase.

 It is also worth noting that the Two-Player Game only comes with non-elite versions of their characters (one die each for Rey, Poe, Kylo, and Captain Phasma), so we recommend buying two copies.
 The deck-building options get way better!

 While the Two-Player Game is the easiest place to start, some of us are more drawn to different characters or time periods.
 Luckily, Destiny is a customizable game, which means that you have a variety of options when choosing which characters you want to play and which cards you want to put in your deck!

 For an original trilogy experience, you can opt to jump in with the Luke Skywalker and Boba Fett starter decks instead.
 If you buy one of each, you essentially have the same setup as the Two-Player Game, just with different characters and cards.